joseph-rickert/OSD-Sept-2019/OSD_Presentation.md

 ========================================================
 R is an interpreted scripting language
 - Base R has a relatively small footprint
-- The majority of growth and innovation comes from contriputed packages: libraries of functions.
+- The majority of growth and innovation comes from contributed packages: libraries of functions.
 - Features such as non-standard evaluation make it a good choice for "Design Specific Languages"

 ***